nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ---
 title: Logos Bible Software Buyer's Guide
 excerpt: Logos is one of the best investments I have ever made.
-Here are some thoughts on what to buy.
+Here are my thoughts on what to buy.
 date: 2021-04-30T21:00:00.000-06:00
 tags: